 - This will determine the format you are invited to present on Research Day.

 - Abstracts will be posted on our website, so it will be a chance to build your professional portfolio.

 - an introduction

-- Abstract submission is open to trainees under the direct supervision of a WCHRI academic member.
+- Abstract submission is open to undergraduate, graduate, fellows and residents under the direct supervision of a current WCHRI academic member.

 The abstract review process is as follows:

 - The WCHRI Research Day abstract review committee is composed of WCHRI academic members.

 - Abstracts will first be evaluated for relevance by the committee.

 - The committee, composed of WCHRI postdoctoral fellows and academic members, will recommend each abstract to one of the following presentation types/ opportunities:

 - (5-minute) poster presentation, or